 Students are expected to maintain satisfactory academic progression toward graduation each semester.
 However, when a student earns fewer than 12 Semester Hours (SH) of credit per semester and/or is below a 2.000 GPA in 3 consecutive academic semesters, the student is dismissed.
 You can find the complete Academic Probation policy in the Northeastern University Undergraduate Catalog under Academic Progression Standards.

 If a student earns fewer than 12 SH in one fall or spring semester and/or the student’s GPA drops below a 2.000, the student will be placed on Academic Probation by the College.

 - When a student is placed on Academic Probation for the first time, the student is encouraged to come see his/her Academic Advisor or to meet with the Academic Persistence Specialist as well as seek tutoring as necessary.
-Depending on the severity of the deficiency, the Academic Advisor may place the student on an Acdemic Probation Contract.
+Depending on the severity of the deficiency, the Academic Advisor may require the student to complete an Academic Probation Contract.
 The contract will outline the requirements the student must meet in order to make enough improvements to get get off of Academic Probation.

 - When a student is placed on Academic Probation for the second time, the student will receive a hold on their account and must see their Academic Advisor to sign an Academic Probation Contract.
 The student is also strongly encouraged to meet regularly with the Academic Persistence Specialist and to seek tutoring.

 When a student in the College is dismissed from the University, the following standard actions apply: